-If you want a second opinion about your work injury in Atlanta, you can obtain an independent medical examination (IME) at your employer’s expense if certain conditions apply.
-An IME is a secondary exam performed by a doctor who is unaffiliated with your case and is not providing you with medical treatment.
-An IME provider’s sole aim is to assess your condition and provide treatment recommendations and an expert opinion on whether or not you are capable of returning to work.
+If you want a second opinion about your work injury in Atlanta, you could obtain an independent medical examination (IME) at your employer’s expense if certain conditions apply.
+An IME is a secondary exam performed by a doctor who is unaffiliated with your case and not providing you with medical treatment.
+An IME provider’s sole aim is to assess your condition and provide treatment recommendations and an expert opinion on whether you can return to work.

 Board-permissible IMEs can include not only physical exams and medical testing, but also psychiatric and psychological tests and Functional Capacity Evaluations.

 Workers’ compensation insurer-approved doctors sometimes prematurely release an injured employee back to full duty.
 If you are filing for workers’ compensation or are currently receiving benefits and you don’t agree with your physician, you are entitled to a second opinion.
 It’s not uncommon for a worker’s authorized medical provider to rate the worker’s injury too low or put him back to work too soon, which causes the worker to have his or her income benefits cut off or reduced.

 Second opinions provide an unbiased perspective on your injury and can be instrumental in keeping your benefits or getting you the medical treatment you need.
 Furthermore, you are entitled to obtain your IME with a physician of your choosing.
 This is a relatively new privilege granted to workers in 1990.
 Before this legislation, workers seeking a second opinion had to file a request with the State Board of Workers’ Compensation asking for approval.

 A second opinion is likely in your best interest, so don’t miss this opportunity to improve your current situation.
 Whether your work’s authorized medical provider rated your injury too low, or you were released too early for work, you do not have to accept it.
 You know what you need to make a full recovery, and our firm is here to help you obtain it.